danielmkarlsson/SuperClean/README.md

 computer that you found in the tech trash, then this is for you:

 ```
-~clean.postSampleInfo; // check which samples are loaded into ram
+~clean.postSampleInfo; // check which samples are loaded into ram and the shortest and longest duration
 ~clean.freeSoundFiles([\rnb]); // this presupposes that you first add a sample folder called rnb
 ~clean.postSampleInfo; // now, the rnb samples should be gone.
 ```